-LASER POINTERS PC 417.27
+LASER POINTERS

 It is a crime for any student to possess a laser pointer on any elementary or secondary school campus unless possession is for a valid instructional purpose.
 Directing the beam of a laser pointer into the eyes of another, or into a moving vehicle, or into the eyes of a guide dog is also prohibited.
-A pupil may be suspended or expelled for acts that are enumerated in this section and are related to a school activity or attendance that occur at any time, including but not limited to: 1) while on school grounds, 2)while going to or coming from school, 3) during the lunch period, whether on or off campus, or 4) during, or while going to or coming from a school-sponsored activity.
-Law enforcement will be contacted.
+A pupil may be suspended or expelled for acts that are enumerated in this section and are related to a school activity or attendance that occur at any time, including but not limited to: 1) while on school grounds, 2) while going to or coming from school, 3) during the lunch period, whether on or off campus, or 4) during, or while going to or coming from a school sponsored activity.
+Violation of this policy may result in disciplinary action and/or a possible referral to law enforcement officials - (PC 417.27).